ggfevans/branch-backup-action/.github/BRANCH_STRATEGY.md

 ## Summary

-- **prod** is the release branch and is heavily protected.
-No direct pushes.
+- **prod** is the default and release branch.
+It is heavily protected with no direct pushes.
 Changes land only via pull requests with required reviews and status checks.
-- **dev** is the default development branch.
+- **dev** is the active development branch.
 All feature work branches from dev and merges back into dev via pull requests.
 - **Feature branches** use descriptive prefixes such as `update`, `fix`, `docs`, `chore`.
 Example: `update/update-branch-naming`.

 ## Backup and Tagging